ERGO-Code/HiGHS/docs/src/executable.md

 # [Executable](@id executable)

-HiGHS can run as a standalone program with a command-line interface.
+HiGHS can run as a stand-alone program with a command-line interface.
 It solves an optimization problem provided by either an [MPS](https://docs.gurobi.com/projects/optimizer/en/current/reference/fileformats/modelformats.html#mps-format) file, or